Deals

 You can also archive directly from the kanban view using the quick actions menu in the top-right corner of the deal card.

-You can see archived deals in the kanban board by using the Show Archived toggle.
+You can see archived deals in the kanban board by adding the Archived filter from the + Add filter menu.

 Deleting Deals